-By default, the line spacing is set to Auto and 100 percent.
+By default, the line spacing is set to Single.

 Spacing above/below a paragraph

 Besides the line spacing, you can specify the amount of empty space to be added above the first line and below the last line of a paragraph.
 You do this in the Paragraph Spacing group box in the dialog box of the Format > Paragraph command.